create3000/x_ite/docs/_posts/components/Shape/Shape.md

 Shape can appear under any grouping node.
 Shape can contain an Appearance node and a geometry node (Box Cone Cylinder ElevationGrid Extrusion IndexedFaceSet IndexedLineSet LineSet PointSet Sphere Text).

-The Shape node belongs to the **Shape** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The Shape node belongs to the **Shape** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy